Illumina dye sequencing: Sequence by synthesis

 Starting with the launch of the NextSeq and later the MiniSeq, Illumina introduced a new two-color sequencing chemistry.
 Nucleotides are distinguished by either one of two colors (red or green), no color ("black") or combining both colors (appearing orange as a mixture between red and green).

 Once the DNA strand has been read, the strand that was just added is washed away.
 Then, the index 1 primer attaches, polymerizes the index 1 sequence, and is washed away.
 The strand forms a bridge again, and the 3' end of the DNA strand attaches to an oligo on the flow cell.
 The index 2 primer attaches, polymerizes the sequence, and is washed away.

 A polymerase sequences the complementary strand on top of the arched strand.
 They separate, and the 3' end of each strand is blocked.
-The forward strand is washed away, and the process of sequence by synthesis repeats for the reverse strand.
+The forward strand cleaved at the index 1 site, and is washed away, and the process of sequence by synthesis repeats for the reverse strand.